Demographics of the Philippines: Population history

+1591

-The first census in the Philippines was in 1591, based on books collected.
-The books counted the total founding population of the Spanish-Philippines as 667,612 people.
+The first census in the Philippines was in 1591, based on tributes collected.
+The books counted the total population of the Spanish Philippines as 667,612 people; by 1591 most of the Philippines were under Spanish rule.
 20,000 were Chinese migrant traders, at different times: around 15,600 individuals were Latino soldier-colonists who were cumulatively sent from Peru and Mexico and they were shipped to the Philippines annually, 3,000 were Japanese residents, and 600 were pure Spaniards from Europe.
 There was a large but unknown number of South Asian Filipinos, as the majority of the slaves imported into the archipelago were from Bengal and India, adding Dravidian and Indo-Aryan speaking South Indians and Indo-European speaking Bengalis into the ethnic mix.

 The rest were Austronesians and Negritos.
 With 667,612 people, during this era, the Philippines was among the most sparsely populated lands in Asia.
 In contrast, Japan during that era (the 1500s) had a population of 8 million and Mexico had a population of 4 million, which was huge compared to the Philippine's 600,000.
 In 1600, the method of population counting was revamped by the Spanish officials, who then based the counting of the population through church records.

+The 1591 census divided territories into provinces and further into encomiendas, the latter corresponding to modern-day towns and villages in the Philippines.
+By province, the populations included 30,640 for Manila (including Maragondon and Cavite), 75,000 for Pampanga (including Bataan and Bulacan), 24,000 for Pangasinan, 97,000 for Cagayan (including the Babuyan Islands, Calayan, and Camiguing), 68,520 for Ilocos, 48,000 for La Laguna (including Morong), 86,640 for Bicol and the Camarines, 70,000 for Panay (including Guimaras, Tablas, Cabuyan, and Cuyo), 22,000 for Calilaya, 10,000 for the Calamianes, and 65,000 for Cebu (the province including not only the island itself but also Masbate, Burias, Leyte, Negros, and parts of Mindanao, along with other small islands like Mactan).
+The interiors of the larger islands like Luzon were almost completely uninhabited.

 Stephanie J. Mawson, by rummaging through records in the archives of Mexico discovered that the Spaniards were not the only immigrant group to the Philippines; Peru and Mexico too sent soldiers to the islands, and in fact outnumbered the Spaniards who immigrated to the Philippines.